deepakricky/learning/README.md

 Condtional exp, if else and elif:
 1.There can be any number of elif statements.
 2.Last else is executed only if all the conditions inside elifs fail.

+Loops:

+Sometimes we want to repeat a set of statements in our program.
+For instance: Print 1 to 1000.
+Loops make it easy for a programmer to tell the computer which set of instructions to repeat and how!